Invertibility, Often: Measure Spaces

-Hence, $\hat T : (Y, \B_Y, \nu) \to (X, \B_X, \mu)$ is a measure space map.
+Hence, $\hat T : (Y, \nu) \to (X, \mu)$ is a measure space map.
 Since $\hat T \circ T$ is the identity on $X_1$ and $T \circ \hat T$ is the identity on $Y_1$, $\hat T$ is the inverse of $T$.

-\end{proof} In particular, if $A_1 \subset A \in \B$ with $\mu(A_1) = \mu(A) > 0$, then the inclusion map from $A_1$ to $A$ is a measure space isomorphism.
+\end{proof} In particular, if $A_1 \subset A \in \B$ with $\mu(A \setminus A_1) = 0$, then the inclusion map from $A_1$ to $A$ is a measure space isomorphism.

 Note that a measurable bijection need not have a measurable inverse.
 For example, if $\B_0$ is a $\s$-algebra of subsets of $X$ which is properly contained in the $\s$-algebra $\B$, then the identity map on $X$ is measurable from $\B$ to $\B_0$ but the inverse is not.
-However, if a bijection has a measurable inverse and preserves measures, then the inverse clearly preserves measures as well.
+However, if a bijection preserves measures and has a measurable inverse, then the inverse clearly preserves measures as well.